Ocado, 2024

 AT THE TIME…

-and warehouse teams were feeling the pressure to deliver.
+and warehouse teams were under pressure to deliver.

-This rule was a rigid time window that didn’t give slower-moving stock and people a chance, causing waves of substitutions and shortages and not-so-happy customers.
+A rule set years ago was a rigid time window that didn’t give slower-moving stock or people a chance, causing waves of substitutions, shortages, and frustrated customers.

 6-hour